 Why you need to be aware when working directly with a Licensed Insolvency Trustee

 Debt help companies like to advertise their services loud and proud.
 If you were to visit Canada’s official bankruptcy site, you would find an entire page full of carefully-constructed language defining what a LIT is and the role that they perform.
 That language is designed to foster trust without revealing how a LIT actually works.
 It’s always in the details, isn’t it?
 Their verbiage includes phrases like, “Not just anyone can become a LIT; it requires accreditation and a body to oversee it.”
 This makes it seem like not only is a licensed insolvency trustee the preferred option, it’s the only option.

 A quick internet search brings up dozens of LIT firms, all offering their services to you, the consumer.
 But that’s not representative of how they actually work.
 Even though LITs advertise their services as if they were just another business, they are actually court-appointed agents, hence the title “trustee.”
 According to case law cited in the 2017 case of Ernest and Young Vs. Essar Global, Ltd.:

 “The mandate of a trustee in bankruptcy is to maximize the value of the assets vested in the trustee on a bankruptcy for the purpose of providing a dividend to the creditors to partially satisfy their claims.”

 What Does This Mean?

-What may not be clear when the LIT is preparing your bankruptcy or drafting your proposal, is that the licensed trustee is paid in proportion to the total amount the creditor recovers.
+What may not be clear when the LIT is preparing your bankruptcy or drafting your proposal is that the licensed trustee is paid in proportion to the total amount the creditors recover.
 That means it is financially beneficial for the trustee to submit a proposal for more money out of your pocket.
-Given their role, it is impossible and impractical, for a LIT to advocate effectively on behalf of the debtor.
+Given their role, it is impossible and impractical for a LIT to advocate effectively on behalf of the debtor.